dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 ## Clip with a Geometry

-The `VisualElement` class has a `Clip` property, of type `Geometry`, that defines the outline of the contents of an element.
+The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Clip` property, of type `Geometry`, that defines the outline of the contents of an element.
 When the `Clip` property is set to a `Geometry` object, only the area that is within the region of the `Geometry` will be visible.

 The following example shows how to use a `Geometry` object as the clip region for an `Image`: